joncampbell123/dosbox-x/README.md

 Features that DOSBox-X unlikely to support at this time
 -------------------------------------------------------

-DOSBox-X aims for accuracy in emulation however there are some things the design as implemented now cannot accomodate.
+DOSBox-X aims to be a fully-featured DOS emulation package, but there are some things the design as implemented now cannot accomodate.

 * Pentium II or higher CPU level emulation.